beblueapp/redux-async/README.md

 to wrap a simple function, we enable you to wrap whatever function that returns a promise or not, we'll handle each type of function based on its returned type.
-The creator will promissify the function result and dispatch actions according to promise's states, below you can see an action creator which will dispatch actions of name `'FETCH_CUSTOMERS'` containing the result of `index` from customers gateway.
+The creator will promissify the function result and dispatch actions according to promise's states.
+Below you can see an action creator which will dispatch actions of name `'FETCH_CUSTOMERS'` containing the result of `index` from customers gateway.

 ```javascript